GhoCentric/ghost-engine/README.md

 ---

+## Roadmap

+Planned architectural milestones and future development phases are documented in:

+- `ROADMAP.md`

+---

+## License

+Licensed under the Apache License 2.0.

+---

 ## Closing

 Ghost demonstrates that meaningful, consistent behavior can emerge from constraint, structure, and state—not from scale, autonomy, or imitation of human cognition.